 Bread crumb quality determination

-Bread crumb quality is quantified sensory evaluation of both, texture analysis of crumb elasticity and crumb pores appearance.
-Evaluation was performed twenty four hours post baking by the panel of five trained evaluators using numeric scores that gave summary values ranging from minimum 0 to maximum 7 17.
+Bread crumb quality was quantified by sensory evaluation of both, texture analysis of crumb elasticity and crumb grain structure.
+Evaluation was performed twenty four hours after the baking by the panel of five trained evaluators using numeric scores that gave summary values ranging from minimum 0 to maximum 7 21.

 Sensory analysis

-Sensory analysis was conducted according to SRPS ISO 4121:2002 20.
-Team of six trained panelists identified descriptors, and scored sensory characteristics using 10-point scale.
+Sensory analysis was conducted according to SRPS ISO 4121:2002 22.
+Team of six trained panelists identified descriptors, and scored sensory characteristics using 10-point scale (1 – lowest, 10 - highest intensity of descriptors).
 The following descriptors were evaluated: appearance, taste, aroma and texture.
 The panelists were asked to evaluate randomly coded 2 cm slice of bread and to rinse their mouth with water before and after each bread tasting.
 The sensory analysis was done 24 h after baking.

 Statistical analysis

 Response surface methodology (RSM) and Analysis of variance (ANOVA) were selected to estimate the main effects of the yeast extract, salt and sugar addition to the formula on the bread quality parameters.
-The accepted experimental design was according to Box and Behnken’s experimental plan 21.
+The accepted experimental design was according to Box and Behnken’s experimental plan 23, which uses minimum experimental runs for every tested independent variable optimization 24.
 The independent variables were quantity of yeast extract (X1), quantity of salt (X2) and quantity of sugar (X3).
-The dependent variables were the responses of chemical composition: (Y1– Y5); the responses of mineral composition (Y6 – Y10); the responses of instrumental colour and texture analysis (Y11 – Y16) and the responses of sensory analysis (Y17– Y32).
+The dependent variables were the responses of chemical composition: (Y1– Y5); the responses of mineral composition (Y6 – Y10); the responses of instrumental colour and texture analysis (Y11 – Y15) and the responses of sensory analysis (Y16– Y31).
 A model was fitted to the response surface generated by the experiment.
 The model used was function of the variables:

 Yk= fk(quantity of yeast extract, quantity of salt, quantity of sugar) (1)